Access policies

 create:

-- { access: restricted, allow: Manager } # Only managers (and admins).
+- { access: restricted, allow: Manager, condition: self } # Only managers for themselves (and admins).

 update: